Democracy and Social Change

 Good to know

 HECUA partners with Ulster University, which has campuses throughout the country.
 Classes are held at Ulster University at Magee with field study and internships in selected regions of Northern Ireland.
 The program is affiliated with INCORE, the International Conflict Research Institute on the University’s Magee campus in Londonderry/Derry.

 Students spend the first five weeks taking core seminars at Ulster University at Magee.
-Each student is provided with a private room during this initial program period.
-During the seven-week internship at the center of the semester, students live in a student village in Derry/Londonderry and share living/common space with other students.
+Students live in a student village in Derry/Londonderry and share living/common space with other students.

 HECUA guides students through the process of obtaining a United Kingdom visa to participate in the program.
 For more information about the visa process, contact HECUA student services, or call at 651-287-3312.